astropy/astropy/docs/development/pd/contributing_documentation.rst

   overviews per topic together with some other information (what's new, installation, etc).

-* The docstrings follow a pandas convention, based on the **Numpy Docstring Standard**.
-Follow the :ref:`pandas docstring guide <docstring>` for detailed instructions on how to write a correct docstring.
+* The docstrings follow a astropy convention, based on the **Numpy Docstring Standard**.
+Follow the :ref:`astropy docstring guide <docstring>` for detailed instructions on how to write a correct docstring.

   .. toctree::